Azathothas/Stars/README.md

 - [oalders/is](https://github.com/oalders/is) – an inspector for your environment
 - [ochinchina/supervisord](https://github.com/ochinchina/supervisord) – a go-lang supervisor implementation
 - [ollama/ollama](https://github.com/ollama/ollama) – Get up and running with Llama 3, Mistral, Gemma, and other large language models.
+- [omerh/awsctl](https://github.com/omerh/awsctl) – Control AWS infrastructure easily from a single command line written in Go
+- [one2nc/cloudlens](https://github.com/one2nc/cloudlens) – k9s like CLI for AWS and GCP
 - [open-feature/flagd](https://github.com/open-feature/flagd) – A feature flag daemon with a Unix philosophy
 - [openclarity/apiclarity](https://github.com/openclarity/apiclarity) – An API security tool to capture and analyze API traffic, test API endpoints, reconstruct Open API specification, and identify API security risks.
 - [opencontainers/runc](https://github.com/opencontainers/runc) – CLI tool for spawning and running containers according to the OCI specification